GospelTrust/kairos-th-513/docs/content/_week-01/session-03.md

    The apostle Paul makes this point abundantly clear, declaring:

-   > “And you were dead in the trespasses and sins . . .”
-(Eph.
+   > “And you were dead in the trespasses and sins…” (Eph.
 2:1).

    > “…God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved (Eph.
 2:4-5).